Seasonality Trading App

 Log in to you Sapphire Capitals account

+Before you start using the app, you will need to login to your Sapphire Capitals account.
 Go to the Sapphire Capitals portal at www.sapphirecapitals.com and click on LOGIN at the upper right corner of the page to go to the login page.
 The login page appears like below.

 Please login with your email and password, if you already have an account with Sapphire Capitals.
 If you are a new subscriber, you would have received a temporary password with the welcome email after you had subscribed the service.
 You can login using your email and temporary password.
 It is recommended to change the password to a new one that you can easily remember and only known to you.